phrafsanjani/phrafsanjani.github.io/index.md

 I am passionate about both theoretical and applied statistics.
 My research interests span computational biology, bioinformatics, and statistical applications in psychology, economics, and other social sciences.
 Statistics in the language of data analysis and therefore a lot of sciences, which has its roots in mathematics, while encompassing a rich philosophy and sparking hot debates.
-I find it interesting that such an important field which deals with uncertainty has been born out of mathematics, a stronghold of certainty!
+I find it interesting that such an important field which deals with uncertainty was born out of mathematics, a stronghold of certainty!
 Imagine what a power it is to think and reason in such an impressive language, to be able to understand and evaluate studies done in different fields, or at least have a general idea about them.

 ### Computational Biology and Bioinformatics